What is the difference between new tea and aged tea?

 4. Different flavors

 The broth of new tea is clear and bright green, bright and transparent, with a rich and fresh taste, leaving a sweet aftertaste that lingers endlessly, giving a pure and refreshing sensation on the tongue and a feeling of mental clarity.
 In contrast, the broth of aged tea, due to the increase in tea brown pigment during storage, appears dark green or dark brown, dull and murky.
-The taste is bland and unrefreshing because the ester substances in the tea, after oxidation, reduce the -soluble effective components.
+The taste is bland and unrefreshing because the ester substances in the tea, after oxidation, reduce the water-soluble effective components.

 What is the difference between new tea and aged tea?-3

 New tea and aged tea do not have a simple good or bad distinction; it depends on the type of tea.
 For some teas, aged tea is better than new tea.
-For example, Wuyi rock tea from the previous year often has a richer fragrance and more mellow taste.
-There are also compressed teas like Fu brick tea, Liubao tea, and Seven Sons cakes that do not deteriorate over long-term storage but instead enhance the tea's quality.
-On the other hand, and are typically better when fresh.
+For example, rock tea from the previous year often has a richer fragrance and more mellow taste.
+There are also compressed teas like Fu tea, Liubao tea, and Seven Sons cakes that do not deteriorate over long-term storage but instead enhance the tea's quality.
+On the other hand, green tea and are typically better when fresh.
 After a year, some of the chemical reactions within the tea alter the taste significantly.

 Tea Knowledge